Bhawesh02/Slime-Slaughter-Wave-Wars/README.md

 - **Intense Battles:** Engage in heart-pounding battles against waves of slimes that progressively increase in difficulty.
 Adapt your strategy to overcome each new challenge.

-- **Modular AI System:** The game features a sophisticated modular AI system for enemy behavior.
+- **Modular AI System:** The game features a sophisticated modular AI system for enemy behaviour.
 Each slime type employs different tactics, ensuring diverse and unpredictable encounters.

 - **Strategic Environments:** Navigate through diverse environments with unique features.
-Narrow passages and obstacles demand quick thinking and careful planning.
+Narrow passages, obstacles, and interactive elements demand quick thinking and careful planning.

-- **Responsive Controls:** Experience smooth and fluid controls that empower players to swiftly maneuver, attack, and dodge, contributing to a seamless and immersive gameplay experience.
+- **Responsive Controls:** Experience smooth and fluid controls that empower players to swiftly manoeuvre, attack, and dodge, contributing to a seamless and immersive gameplay experience.

 - **Wave-Based Progression:** Survive through multiple waves, each more challenging than the last.
 Your survival skills will be put to the test as you strive to set new high scores.

-## Gameplay Mechanics
+## Coding Architecture

-- **Enemy AI:** Implemented modular AI scripts for different slime types, such as "Aggressive Slime" and "Acidic Slime," each with distinct movement patterns and attack strategies.

-- **Wave Manager:** Designed a WaveManager script to control the spawning and progression of waves, dynamically adjusting enemy types and quantities for escalating difficulty.

-- **Player Controller:** Created a responsive PlayerController script that allows precise movement, attack, and dodging, enhancing the player's ability to confront various threats.

-- **Environment Interaction:** Developed interactive elements within the environment, like destructible obstacles and health pickups, enriching gameplay and strategic decision-making.
+Slime Slaughter: Wave Wars incorporates a well-structured coding architecture and design patterns, enhancing the game's organization, performance, and gameplay.

+### MVC (Model-View-Controller) Architecture

+The game follows the MVC architecture to ensure a clear separation of responsibilities and maintainability.
+Both player and enemy entities have their own MVC structures, promoting modularity.

+- **Player MVC:** The player's Model holds information about attributes like health, movement speed, and attack properties.
+The View manages rendering, animation, and UI interactions.
+The Controller processes user input and communicates between the Model and View.

+- **Enemy MVC:** Similar to the player, enemy entities have their own Model, View, and Controller, encapsulating their behaviour and properties.

+### Object Pooling

+Object pooling is implemented for enemies that spawn in each wave.
+This optimization technique reduces memory overhead by reusing enemy objects, improving performance during intense gameplay.

+### Singletons

+Singleton design patterns are applied to specific systems that require global access:

+- **GameManager:** Manages game state, wave progression, and overall game logic.
+- **SoundService:** Controls in-game audio, providing an immersive auditory experience.
+- **EventService:** Facilitates event handling, enabling communication between various game components.

+### Player States

+The player character has two states:

+- **Idle State:** Represents the player when they are not moving.
+It transitions to the running state when the player starts moving.
+- **Running State:** Activates when the player is moving.
+This state allows the player to move freely in all directions.

+### Enemy States

+Enemy AI is managed through three distinct states:

+- **Idle State:** Represents the default state of an enemy, where it is stationary and observing its surroundings.
+- **Chase State:** Activates when an enemy detects the player.
+The enemy dynamically follows the player's position while avoiding obstacles and other enemies which gives it a fluid movement.
+- **Fight State:** This state triggers when an enemy enters the attack range of the player.
+The enemy engages in battle, implementing specific attack behaviours.

 ## Contributions